 How is the codebase distributed?

-You will be added to the private Makerkit GitHub organization, which gives you access to all the kits and libraries we made.
+You will be added to the private Makerkit GitHub repositories.

 How many projects can I use it for?

 I am a freelancer, and I want to use it for my clients.
 Can I?